jwest33/abliterator/README.md

 ## Norm-Preserving Orthogonal Projection Abliteration

+Inspired by (but admittedly less sophisticated then): [Norm-Preserving Biprojected Abliteration by Jim Lai](https://huggingface.co/blog/grimjim/norm-preserving-biprojected-abliteration)

 This toolkit removes refusal behavior from language models using **norm-preserving orthogonal projection**.
 It computes refusal directions from contrastive prompt pairs (harmful vs harmless) and projects them out of all linear layer weights while maintaining the original Frobenius norm of each weight matrix.

 ## Overview